demo-thursday/quarkus-kafka-tekton/README.md

-# Reactive and Imperative Architectures with Quarkus and Kafka
+# Reactive Architectures with Quarkus and Kafka

 Demo data: 2020-06-04